logician22/energy-talking-points/src/pages/documents/subsidies.md

 ---
 templateKey: blog-post
-displaytitle: Talking Points on the Energy Subsidies
+displaytitle: Talking Points on Energy Subsidies
 title: Subsidies
 date: 2020-10-10T01:00:41.494Z
 description: Unreliable energy sources receive dozens of times greater subsidies than fossil fuels, in addition to other unfair advantages.
 Without these, they would hardly be used at all.
 featuredimage: /img/subsidies.jpeg
 ---